 Much of the benefit of the newly launched ULEZ didn’t just derive from newer diesels getting slightly cleaner but simply because in 2019 the ULEZ was only exempting 4 and a bit years of newer diesel sales.
 If you assume the average UK diesel car has a life of 14 years then

 - in 2019 71% of diesel sales years had to pay the ULEZ while 29% were exempt.
 If no changes are made to ULEZ criteria this benefit to air quality goes into reverse and

 - In 2021 50% of diesels are ULEZ exempt rising to

-Not only will you have 10 years worth of filthy exempt diesels but by then these cars will be older, less well maintained & probably with non functioning diesel particulate filters spewing out PM of all sizes.
+Not only will you soon have 10 years worth of polluting but ULEZ exempt diesels but by then these cars will be older, with poorly maintained or disabled Adblue systems & particulate filters producing increasing levels of NOx and diesel particulate filters emitting increasing particulate emissions.

-In other words without changing the criteria diesel emissions are likely to plateau and then worsen sharply, limited only by falling new diesel car sales.
-Diesel share of new car sales declined from 50.1% in 2014 to 42% in 2017, then 31.7% in 2018 and 26.6% in 2019 (these include MHEV diesels).
-Diesel share in 2020 to November is at 20.1%.
-Diesel share is has currently plateaued at just under 1 in 5 sales, largely in the extra large luxury SUV segment.
-It’s also worth remembering that over 95% of van sales are still diesels and it is vital new vans switch to electric now the choice of models is finally good.
+In other words without changing the ULEZ criteria, diesel emissions in London are likely to plateau and then worsen, limited only by falling new diesel car sales.
+Diesel share of new UK car sales declined from 50.1% in 2014 to 42% in 2017, then 31.7% in 2018, 26.6% in 2019 (these include MHEV diesels).
+Diesel share plateaued at just under 1 in 5 sales, largely keeping a foothold in the large luxury brand SUV segment then fell further at the end of 2021 to around 10% including MHEV diesels.
+It’s also worth remembering that over 95% of van sales are still diesels and it is vital new vans switch to electric now the choice of models is finally improving.